vicaya/hypertable/doc/markdown/hql/select-cells.md

 #### `NO_ESCAPE`
 <p>
-The output format of a `SELECT` command comprises tab delimited lines, one cell per line, which is suitable for input to the `LOAD DATA INFILE` command.
+The output format of a `SELECT CELLS` command comprises tab delimited lines, one cell per line, which is suitable for input to the `LOAD DATA INFILE` command.
 However, if the value portion of the cell contains either newline or tab characters, then it will confuse the `LOAD DATA INFILE` input parser.